vinceranga/uganda-poverty/README.md

 - opens this region in Google Maps for the human to digress while pretending to be productive
 - implements DBSCAN clustering (chosen for its relevant properties, beautifully visualized at https://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html) to identify the _k=5_ largest clusters of buildings
 - filters out the buildings not a part of these five clusters (denoising)
+- extracting metrics from this data, e.g.:
+  - number of houses
-- begins extracting metrics from this data, e.g. the density of houses within these clusters
+  - the density of houses within these clusters
+  - distribution of cluster size
+  - distribution of house size, both in the region and within clusters

+Future work will entail expanding the object detection model from just buildings to other indicators, such as cars, roads, farms, and water bodies.
+A neural network will be developed to make some sense of which metrics are relevant, and how these relate to each other.

 -----------------------------------------------------------------------------------------------------------------------